 If I have added extra baggage to my booking but, my flight is cancelled, will I receive a refund?

 This will all depend on the circumstance of why your booking was cancelled.
-If Corendon Airlines cancels for any unforeseen circumstance then a full refund of your ticket fare including any extra baggage added will be issued.
-Should you cancel for whatever reason then this will depend on the type of fare you have booked.
+If Corendon Airlines cancels for any unforeseen circumstance then a refund of your ticket fare including any extra baggage added will be issued.

 Please note should you have booked through a third-party agency all and any refunds will be managed through your tour operator or travel agent.